How Much Does Healthy Eating Cost

 Numbers are rounded to the nearest dollar

-** Nutritious Food Basket survey May 2019, Public Health Services, Healthy and Safe Communities Department, City of Hamilton, including Household Size Adjustment Factors.
+** Nutritious Food Basket survey June 2022, Public Health Services, Healthy and Safe Communities Department, City of Hamilton (includes Household Size Adjustment Factors).

 Food Insecurity in Hamilton

 Did you know?